joedefen/pwr-tray/README.md

 * Your picks of mode, timeouts, etc. are saved to disk when changed, and restored on the next start.
 * Items may be absent depending on the mode and battery state.
 - **NOTE**: when in LoBattery, SleepAfterLock becomes the effective mode.
 The icon will change per your selection and the battery state.

 ---

-### HowTo Configure pwr-tray
-Open the menu with a right- or left-click.
-Then click a line to have an effect:

-Choose from three *major power modes* (to control the effects of timeouts):
-- **🅟 Presentation ⮜** -  Keeps the screen unlocked/on and system up.
-- **🅛 LockOnly ⮜** - Keeps the system up, but the screen may lock.
-- **🅢 SleepAfterLock ⮜** - Allows screen locking and system to go down (the "normal" mode).

-Next, you may choose from various locking/blanking/DE operations:
-- **▷ Lock Screen** - locks the screen immediately.
-- **▷ Blank Monitors** - blanks the screen after locking the screen.
-- **▷ Reload i3** - various DE-dependent actions.
-- **▷ Log Off** - terminate your user session.

-Or choose a new *system state*:
-- **▼ Suspend System** - suspends the system immediately.
-- **▼ Reboot System** - reboots the system immediately.
-- **▼ Poweroff System** - power down the system immediately.

-Next, you may see:
-- **🗲 Plugged In** (or HiBattery or LoBattery).
-Shows major state of the battery.
-- **♺ Chg Screen Idle: 15m->30m** - change the time to start the screen saver; each time clicked, it changes to the next choice.
-- **♺ Chg System Idle: 5m->30m** - change the time to take the system down; clicking selects the next choice.

-Or act on the applet itself:
-- **🎝 PlayerCtl** - shows the state (not installed, enabled, disabled); if installed, a click toggles whether playing media inhibits screen locking and sleeping.
-- **🖹  Edit Applet Config** - edit the applet's .ini file.
-- **☓ Quit this Applet** -  exit applet.
-- **↺ Restart this Applet** - restart applet.

----